 For that reason he says the All-Weather funds are technically not even hedge funds.
 "We aren't a hedge fund in the traditional sense of the word because we are fully regulated, transparent, we have daily liquidity and we're audited."

-Hedge funds have been around forever but many of the latest long/short funds — like the All-Weather Profit funds — have a long way to go to prove their long-term viability.
+Hedge funds have been around forever but many of the latest market neutral funds and services — like the All-Weather funds — have a long way to go to prove their long-term viability.
 Some market neutral strategies actually target annual returns and invest according to those targets.
 Either way the focus is less on rolling the dice and hoping an investment will go up, and more on managing risk ahead of returns.
 Achieving both — at least for now — is the Holy Grail of investing.